 MC GILL UNIVERSITY

-The bioSens-All™ technology was developed through a consortium led by Prof. Michel Bouvier and supported by the Quebec Consortium for Drug Discovery (CQDM).
-This technology aims at profiling the signaling signature of GPCRs biased ligands to discriminate the functional regulation of intracellular molecular pathways.
-Domain Therapeutics is granted with commercial rights to use bioSens-All™ primarily for its internal research, collaborations but also to propose access in fee-for service.
+The consortium dedicated to design the bioSens-All® technology was led by professor Michel Bouvier with the support of the Quebec Consortium for Drug Discovery (CQDM).
+This biosensors-based approach aims at unveiling the signaling signature of GPCRs biased ligands.
+Domain Therapeutics in licensed this powerful technology enabling to discriminate the functional regulation of intracellular molecular pathways.
+Domain Therapeutics is granted with worldwide rights to use it for its internal research, collaborations, and also to offer access via fee-for-service contracts.

-In 2016, Domain Therapeutics, Université de Montréal, IRICoR and McGill University signed a second licensing and partnership agreement on the second generation of G Protein Coupled Receptor biosensor technology (see press release).
+In 2016 a second collaboration agreement was signed by Domain Therapeutics, Université de Montréal, IRICoR, and McGill University aiming at developing a second generation of G Protein Coupled Receptor biosensors (see press release).